The HyperTexts

 the eternal Lord,

-afterwards made the middle earth for men, Master almighty.
+afterwards made men middle earth, Master Almighty!

 A thing of beauty is a joy forever.